 - the skin around the boil becomes red, painful, and swollen;

 - several boils may cluster around the original one (a carbuncle);

 - the lymph nodes in the area become swollen

 The most common places for boils to appear are on your:

-When one of these occur on the eyelid, it is called a sty (stye).
+When a boil occurs on your eyelid, it is called a sty (stye).

 Why Do Boils Form?

 Boils are caused by bacteria, and usually the infectious bacterium is Staphylococcus aureus.
 Many staph infections develop into abscesses and can become serious very quickly.
 One big concern is that S. aureus is the same strain that causes MRSA infections (methicillin-resistant S. aureus).

 This germ can be present on normal skin and enters the body through tiny breaks in the skin or by traveling down a hair to the follicle.
 Some boils can be caused by an ingrown hair.
 Others can form as the result of a splinter or other foreign material that has become lodged in the skin that causes the infection to develop.

 Your skin is an essential part of your immune defense against materials and microbes that are foreign to your body.
 Any break in your skin, such as a cut or scrape, can develop into an abscess (boil).
 Consequently, not all boils originate in hair follicles.